mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ### Color schemes

-In the previous version, if you want to support light and dark modes, you will have to create two separate themes and handle the logics to switch between modes.
+Prior to v6, if you wanted to support light and dark modes, you would have to create two separate themes and handle the logic to switch between modes.
 This can be complex and error-prone.

-But not anymore!
-The new `colorSchemes` node is here to simplify the process.
-With just one line of code, your application will support both light and dark modes instantly.
+Material UI v6 introduces the new `colorSchemes` node to simplify this process: With just one line of code, your application supports both light and dark modes instantly.

 ```js
 const theme = createTheme({ colorSchemes: { dark: true } });